sajidbuet/CTAdmin/README.md

 ```

 ## 🚀 Additional Feature Ideas
-- [ ] **Flexible Class Mode**: Provide settings for setting the number of rows and columns of the classroom.

 - [ ] **Accessibility Mode**: Provide high-contrast theme, larger controls, and ARIA labels for screen readers.
 - [ ] **PDF Export**: Add a “Download Seat Plan” button to export the generated plan as a PDF.
 - [ ] **Preset Templates**: Allow saving and loading of common timer durations or seat-plan configurations.